 “We take privacy extremely seriously,” says Apple co-founder Steve Jobs about one minute into the short video included below.
 It’s an interview from 2010 and is therefore more about Silicon Valley’s general stance than the affects of legislation.
 But listen . . . . take on board how the late, great Jobs seems to predict the essence of GDPR after making this statement: “Privacy means people know what they are signing up for – in plain English and repeatedly.”

-Have an opinion on this GDPR resource?
-Please join in the discussion: the GMA is a community of data driven marketers and YOUR opinion counts.
+If you have an opinion on this GDPR resource (which was first published on this site on March 19), please join in the discussion: the GMA is a community of data driven marketers and YOUR opinion counts.

 Please register below to unlock this article.